Image Noise and Noise Images in Computer Vision, Photography and Embedded Vision

 What is Image Noise?

-Image Noise is the variation in signal from the ground trust, from pixel to pixel or frame to frame.
+Image Noise is the variation in signal from the ground truth, from pixel to pixel or frame to frame.

 How Does A Noisy Image Impact Human Viewing and Computer Vision?

-In this sailboat example, researchers show that the confidence of class recognition drops rapidly multi-pixel / spatial noise is present in an image.
+In this sailboat example, researchers show that the confidence of class recognition drops rapidly when multi-pixel / spatial noise is present in an image.
+Noise is closely tied to camera exposure settings; see our related guide, Camera Exposure and Computer Vision, for how exposure time and gain affect image quality.

 Dodge et al. "Understanding How Image Quality Affects Deep Neural Networks"